 - Zambia Terranova Estate Coffee

-Indonesian coffee has a long finish, very heavy body, full flavor, and low acidity.
+Indonesian coffee has a long finish, a very heavy body, full flavor, and low acidity.
 There is not much gourmet coffee produced in that area; the coffee grown there is highly prized for its taste and smooth finish.
-Although the gourmet beans are rare, this coffee usually remains at a relatively low price due to its low popularity.
+Although gourmet beans are rare, this coffee usually remains at a relatively low price due to its low popularity.

 - (Indonesia) Sumatra Mandheling Coffee